MCSPenguin/CivCorp/Bylaws.rst

 Regular Meetings
 ================================================================================

-Stockholders shall meet quarterly at a date and time designed by the Board of Directors to elect Directors.
+Stockholders shall meet quarterly, at a date and time designated by the Board of Directors, to elect Directors.

 Special Meetings
 ================================================================================